|

 I went into the Reserve for a few years,

-without a billet had to pay their own way for two week training.
-That did
+had to pay their own way for two week training.
+That did it for me.

 I visited Wayne and Mariko Dowey (now ENC (Ret)) a few years